 How we can protect ourselves from stress

 Everyone has stress.
 Some stress is good for us, it helps us to respond to changes in life and is our body’s way of protecting itself from harm.
-However, too much stress causes harm to our health and relationships and we need to be able to identify when stress is impacting our physical and mental health.
+Since the start of the pandemic 65% of us have felt more stressed than usual (*Stress Management Society) and too much stress causes harm to our health and relationships and we need to be able to identify when stress is impacting our physical and mental health.